 Life Cycle:

-The brushtail possum can breed at any time of the year, but reproduction peaks in spring and autumn.
-The mating process is entirely random - some males can mate with a couple of females, and some with none.
 The females’ pregnancy period lasts between 15-18 days; after that, they give birth to a single newborn.
 The young one is only 1.5 cm long and weighs 2-3g.
 The infant will stay into the mother's pouch for another 4-5 months.
 When it's old enough, the little one is left in the mother's den and rides her back for another 2-3 months.
-Females tend to have a higher survival rate than males because females establish their homes close to their mothers, unlike the males who travel far away.